Facelift

 - Wrinkles lining the nose and mouth area

-A surgical procedure is usually recommended for patients that have significant signs of ageing and are looking for dramatic, long-lasting results from their operation.
+A surgical procedure is usually recommended for patients that have signs of ageing and are looking for long-lasting results from their operation.
 In some cases, patients may realise non-surgical options like injectable treatments are no longer working as efficiently, and they decide to take their treatment plan to the next level.
-A facelift can be performed alone or in combination with other procedures like a brow lift, eyelid surgery or a neck lift to further enhance results.
-Dr Thomas will make a complete assessment of your ageing symptoms and discuss the results you hope to achieve to ensure your expectations are met as closely as possible.

 Types of Facelifts